masc-ucsc/livehd/docs/Usage.md

 ## Sample usage

-Below are some sample usages of the LiveHD shell.
-A bash prompt is indicated by `$`, a LiveHD prompt is indicated by `livehd>`, and a Yosys prompt is indicated by a `yosys>`.
-The LiveHD shell supports color output and autocompletion using the tab key.
+Below are some sample usages of the LiveHD shell (lgshell).
+A bash prompt is indicated by `$`, an lgshell prompt is indicated by `livehd>`, and a Yosys prompt is indicated by a `yosys>`.
+Lgshell supports color output and autocompletion using the tab key.

+### General concepts

+TODO: clean this up
+ - In lgshell, pipes (`|>`) are used to move data between LiveHD passes.
+ - When Verilog files are imported with `inou.yosys.tolg`, the LGraph(s) are stored in the lgdb directory.
+  - This directory (and thus the LGraphs) persist across shells
+ - LiveHD only accepts synthesizable Verilog/SystemVerilog

 ### Starting and exiting the shell